 When you buy cryptocurrencies on eToro, you are investing in the underlying assets, and, as such, they are unregulated, so you have no investor protection.
 This is standard practice for cryptocurrencies.

-If you sell cryptocurrencies on eToro, your trades are executed using CFDs which fall under the FCA and CySEC regulation
+If you sell cryptocurrencies on eToro, your trades are executed using CFDs which fall under CySEC regulation

 eToro has a vast range of available cryptocurrencies, and they continue to add new cryptos.